Developmental Disability WA

 Mr Mal Cronstedt, AFSM

 Mal’s public service career spans over thirty years and he currently holds a senior executive position in the State’s public sector.
-Mal and his wife Marcie have three children; a 14 year old son with Down Syndrome, a 19 year old son with Autism and a 21 year old daughter with Autism.
+Mal and his wife Marcie have three children; a teenage son with Down Syndrome, an adult son with Autism and an adult daughter with Autism.
 Mal has delved deeply into the disability sector in search of services and advice over many years, building a strong passion for improving the capability and capacity of individuals and their families to live a fulfilling life.
 Mal holds a Master of Business Administration and is a Graduate of the Australian Institute of Company Directors.
 He was awarded the Australian Fire Service Medal in the 2013 Australia Day Honours..

 Mr André Shannon